briceallard/Mapster/documentation/sprint_docs/darien_cortez/darien_cortez_12518.md

 I started trying to get a menu bar on the home screen with content and a menu icon for the button.
 I figured out how to put content in a menu but I couldn't figure out how to get the button displaying in the nav bar.
 It kept giving me problems so I will met with Mackey and Cory the next day to figure it out.
+My problem was that I was putting the <icon menu...></icon>
+inside <button></button> instead of just icon by itself.